1. What Is The Legal System (Civil Law, Common Law Or A Mixture Of Both)?

-The federal Income Tax Act 1985 contains controlled foreign corporation rules which requires that a resident taxpayer include in his income for a taxation year the participating percentage of foreign accrual property income of every share owned by the taxpayer in a controlled foreign affiliate.
+The federal Income Tax Act contains controlled foreign corporation rules which require that a resident taxpayer include in his income for a taxation year the participating percentage of foreign accrual property income of every share owned by the taxpayer in a controlled foreign affiliate.

-There are transfer pricing rules in the federal Income Tax Act 1985, which generally provide that where a taxpayer and a non-arm's length non-resident person enter into one or more transactions and where either:
+There are transfer pricing rules in the federal Income Tax Act, which generally provide that where a taxpayer and a non-arm's length non-resident person enter into one or more transactions and where:

-- The consideration paid in the transaction is not an arm's-length amount, the consideration paid will be deemed to be the arm's-length amount.
+the consideration paid in the transaction is not an arm's-length amount, the consideration paid will be deemed to be the arm's-length amount; or

-The federal Customs Act 1985 imposes liability for customs duties on a person who reports the importation of the goods calculated on the basis of the value for duty of the goods as is determined under the rules contained in the federal Customs Act 1985.
+The federal Customs Act imposes liability for customs duties on a person who reports the importation of the goods calculated on the basis of the value for duty of the goods as is determined under the rules contained in the federal Customs Act.

 Special rules are provided for imports of goods into Canada by unregistered non-resident vendors.
-Under the federal Excise Tax Act 1985, recipients of certain imported services and intangible personal property must self-assess tax and may be able to recover GST paid on the same basis as described above.
+Under the federal Excise Tax Act, recipients of certain imported services and intangible personal property must self-assess tax and may be able to recover GST paid on the same basis as described above.